 Informal Evening: Wear A Suit

 When you’re already dressing informally, your options open up and you now have to consider coordinating colors for suits, shirts, ties, pocket squares, and more.
-The lines between day and night get blurred a bit.
+Similarly, the lines between day and night get blurred a bit.

 In the fall, you’ll want to wear a suit in a medium-to-dark color like grey, navy, or even olive.
 Standard wool is a good material for fall, as it’s not quite cold enough for flannel but too chilly for cotton or linen.
 A three-piece suit will add a jolt of formality and rakishness.

-Common Fall Wedding Colors & How To Wear Them
+Fall Wedding Suit Colors & How To Wear Them

 Colors that occur in nature during the fall make us think of foliage and the ushering in of chillier weather.
 Mimicking these colors in your clothing choices is a smart way to lend continuity to the affair while looking sartorially correct.